Jock McHale: Playing career

 McHale joined Coburg, at the time a junior club, and came to prominence with his consistency, which led to an invitation to play at Collingwood.
 McHale made his league debut in 1903 for Collingwood, playing as a half-back before moving into the centre.
 Durability was the cornerstone of his reputation as a player—he set a VFL record by playing 191 games consecutively between 1906 and 1917.
-This record was not beaten until 1943 by Richmond's Jack Titus.
-He served as captain-coach from 1912–1913 and as a playing coach from 1914 up to the 1917 premiership, his second premiership after being part of the 1910 premiership side.
+This record was not beaten in the VFL until 1943 by Richmond's Jack Titus, and was beaten at club level only in 2023, when Jack Crisp made his 192nd consecutive appearance.

+McHale served as captain-coach from 1912–1913 and as a playing coach from 1914 up to the 1917 premiership, his second premiership after being part of the 1910 premiership side.
 McHale played a handful of matches in 1918 and 1920, but from 1918 to 1949 he made his name as the most successful coach in VFL/AFL history, deeds for which he is best remembered.
-As a player, McHale played 261 games and kicked 18 goals, as well as representing Victoria.
+As a player, McHale played 261 games and kicked 18 goals, including being the League's first player to hit the 250-game milestone, as well as representing Victoria.